FederAndInk/lock_free_debug_tools_comparison/README.md

 There are some other tools not covered here with given reason:

 - [Other sanitizers](https://github.com/google/sanitizers/wiki): these must be useful to catch other bugs not related to concurrency, check it out.
+- Debuggers (gdb, ...) of course, use it to control interleaving of threads or to explore the execution near detected errors.
 - [Relacy race detector](http://www.1024cores.net/home/relacy-race-detector):
   The code must be instrumented (unit test) and compiled C++03 or C++11 but `std::*` must be changed by `rl::*` [see example](./code/)
 - [CDSChecker](http://plrg.eecs.uci.edu/software_page/42-2/): poor support of C++, old.